CliMA/Oceananigans.jl/docs/src/numerical_implementation/spatial_operators.md

                    + \delta_z^{aac} (A_z w \overline{T}^{aaf}) \right] \, ,
 ```
 where ``T`` is interpolated onto the cell faces where it can be multiplied by the velocities,
-which are then differenced and  projected onto the cell centers where they added together and
+which are then differenced and projected onto the cell centers where they added together.
-then added to ``G_T`` which also lives at the cell centers.

 ## Momentum advection